 Bring the user into the design process

-A conversation toolkit that helps architects and students integrate the user into every design decision through play.
+A conversation toolkit to help architects and students keep the user present in every design decision — not just at the beginning.

 The user is often present at the beginning, but disappears along the design process